-Universities and Research Organisations
+Universities and Research Institutes

 Technology Platforms and Associations

-The German Academy of Science and Engineering (acatech) is the voice of engineering and technology both in Germany and abroad.
-DLR provides the speaker for the Mobility topic network for acatech.
-The German Transport Research Association (DVWG) is an independent platform for knowledge and experience transfer between theory and practice of transport development.
-As a member of the board, DLR is involved in shaping the work of the Rhineland branch of the Association.
-The German Transport Forum (DVF), an association of more than 160 German and European companies, promotes initiatives, ideas and impulses to improve transport conditions in Germany and Europe.
-DLR is represented in a number of DVF steering committees.
+The German Academy of Science and Engineering (acatech) is the voice of engineering and technology, both at Germany and abroad.
+In acatech, we provide the deputy speaker for the topic network on mobility.
+The German Association of Transport Research (DVWG) is an independent platform for knowledge and experience transfer between theory and practice of transport development.
+As president and managing director, we are significantly shaping the work of the Rhineland-chapter of the association.
+The German Transport Forum (DVF), an association of more than 160 German and European companies, promotes initiatives, ideas and impulses for improving the transport conditions in Germany and Europe.
+We are represented in a number of DVF steering committees.

 The European Conference of Transport Research Institutes (ECTRI) is an association of 26 leading transport research institutes in Europe.
 We are a co-initiator and founding member of ECTRI.
 After several years of direct managerial reesponsibility we are currently leading the Strategy Task Force and are committed to several thematic working groups.
 Furthermore, we are a partner of ERTICO – ITS Europe.
 More than 100 partners from industry, science, and administration promote and support the deployment of intelligent transport systems and services across Europe.
 As an elected member of the Strategy Committee, we decisively contribute to determining the future focus of ERTICO.
 The DLR is also a member of the Association of European Transport (AET), in which 350 members form a broad network in research, industry, and administration.
 The AET also organizes the important European Transport Conference (ETC).